top of page

 L

 When Lucy, a gregarious and loquacious young enslaved girl, discovers that her best friend is being sold away, she finds comfort and courage in the story of the extraordinary Queen Nzinga, shared with her by her wise and loving father.
-Written with Mary Carter and Dave Catanese, with support from our museum theatre family.
+In the sequel, Lucy's parents further encourage her to find a way to pursue her own dreams, even as she is compelled to grow into a new role in her enslaver's household.
+Written with Mary Carter and Margarette Joyner, with support from our museum theatre family.

 image (1).png